Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 kcal

-*Based on a standard 12-14 oz smoked pork kielbasa without glaze.
-Calorie count varies by brand and type (pork, beef, turkey, chicken).
+*Based on a standard 12–14 oz smoked pork kielbasa without glaze.
+Calories vary by type (pork, beef, turkey, chicken).

 Ingredients